PoffDev/simpsons/README.md

     * mySQL
     * Handlebars

-Make sure to checkout the build blog post on my [medium](http://www.medium.com/poffdev)
+Make sure to checkout the build blog post on [medium](http://www.medium.com/@poffdev) it will be updated soon.